ElektroStudios/Ollamantis-SDK-for-Ollama/Docs/Examples/EXAMPLE_Generate_a_completion.md

     Dim genRequest As New CompletionRequest With {
         .Model = "qwen2.5vl:7b",
-        .Prompt = "Why is the sky blue?.",
         .System = "You are a helpful and knowledgeable AI assistant.
-Provide clear, concise, and scientifically accurate answers.", .Options = genOptions
+Provide clear and scientifically accurate answers.", .Prompt = "Why is the sky blue?.",
+        .Options = genOptions
     }